-The RMC was set up on 19 August 2011 with current TOR revised on 20 February 2017.
+The RMC was set up on 19 August 2011.

 The memberships of the RMC are stated in the corporate information of this Annual Report.
 The RMC is governed by the TOR of the RMC which outlines its remit, duties and responsibilities.
 The principal duties and responsibilities of the RMC are as defined in the TOR.